-LO3: Review the progress made in developing employability skills during the placement period.
+LO3: Review the progress made in developing employability skills during their course and placement period and how this has influenced their plans for the future.

-- Identify a range of strengths and areas for development in employability skills, recognise their relative importance and provide evidence to support this. - Describe advanced ways and develop ideas to improve the employability skills. - Give detailed account of how their placement has influenced their plans for the future
+- Take part in an observed interview showing excellent interview skills and preparation. - Review and evaluate their 'end of course' employability skills and discuss a range of strengths and areas for development in these areas providing evidence to support this. - Describe advanced ways and develop ideas to improve the employability skills. - Give detailed account of how their placement has influenced their plans for the future. - At least 90% attendance for Unit 4 sessions.
+(Extenuating Circumstances policy will apply).